0lmi/devops-training/linux/nikita/sshtasks.md

 **Use root to do it**
 - You need to start the ssh-agent on the background

->**Note**
->The ssh-agent will save in your ram memory, thats mean when you restart your PC should to do this step again
+The ssh-agent will save in your ram memory, thats mean when you restart your PC should to do this step again

 ```
 eval "$(ssh-agent -s")